Vonng/pigsty/docs/PLAYBOOK.md

 Pigsty will install ansible on admin node during [bootstrap](INSTALL#bootstrap).

-You can install it by yourself with `yum install ansible` or `brew install ansible`, it is included in default OS repo.
+You can install it by yourself with `yum|apt|brew` `install ansible`, it is included in default OS repo.

 Knowledge about ansible is good but not required.
 Only three parameters needs your attention: